-Ryuk is one of the most prevalent ransomware variants in the state, local, tribal, and territorial (SLTT) government threat landscape, with infections doubling from the second to the third quarter in 2019.
-Ransomware infections continue to increase in tandem with overall impact and monetary demands.
-Furthermore, Ryuk's ability to delete shadow copies and backups makes Ryuk extremely costly and almost impossible to remediate.
-For instance, Ryuk operators demanded nearly \$600,000 from one SLTT government after successfully encrypting nearly all files on the network.
+Ryuk is the most prevalent ransomware variant in the state, local, tribal, and territorial (SLTT) government sector.
+It is the number one reported variant of 2019, accounting for approximately a quarter of incidents reported to the MS-ISAC.
+Ryuk and ransomware infections in general continue to increase in tandem with their overall impact and monetary demands.
+Furthermore, Ryuk's ability to delete shadow copies and backups makes a Ryuk infection extremely costly and almost impossible to remediate.
+For instance, an SLTT government paid approximately \$600,000 after Ryuk encrypted nearly all the files on their network.

-Ryuk uses encryption to block access to a system, device, or file until a ransom is paid.
-It is often dropped on a system by other malware (e.g., TrickBot) or delivered by cyber threat actors (CTAs) after gaining access to the system through compromising Remote Desktop Services.
-Once on a system, CTAs deploy Ryuk through the network using PowerShell, PsExec, or Group Policy, with aim to infect as many systems as possible.
-The number of infected systems depends upon how the malware is deployed as well as the CTA's access and privileges.
+Ryuk uses an advanced three tier encryption model to encrypt files until a ransom is paid.
+It is often dropped on a system by other malware (e.g., TrickBot) or delivered by cyber threat actors (CTAs) after compromising a system via Remote Desktop Services.
+Once on a system, CTAs deploy Ryuk throughout the network using PowerShell, PsExec, or Group Policy, with the aim of infecting as many systems as possible.
+The number of infected systems depends upon how the malware is deployed as well as the CTAs' access and privileges.
 This may be a local subnet, the list of computers in active directory, or the entire organization depending on the variability and process specific nature of spreading the malware.
 Once the malware is pushed out to the network, it targets backups and begins the encryption process.

-The MS-ISAC observed an increase in Emotet or TrickBot infections leading to a Ryuk infection.
-For example, the MS-ISAC assisted in an incident where TrickBot disabled the organizations endpoint antivirus application and spread throughout the network, infecting hundreds of endpoints and multiple servers.
+Throughout 2019, the MS-ISAC observed an increase in Emotet or TrickBot infections leading to a Ryuk infection.
+For example, the MS-ISAC assisted in an incident where TrickBot disabled the organization's endpoint antivirus application and spread throughout the network, infecting hundreds of endpoints and multiple servers.
 Since TrickBot is a banking trojan, it likely harvested and exfiltrated financial and other sensitive information prior to deploying Ryuk.
-Once Ryuk is deployed network-wide the CTAs encrypted the organization's data and backups, and left ransom notes on the machines.
+Once Ryuk is deployed network-wide, the CTAs encrypted the organization's data and backups, and left ransom notes on the machines.

-Ryuk ransom notes once contained a message and a ransom amount, but have since evolved over time.
-Throughout most of 2019 the ransom note did not list a ransom amount and only contained a message and email address (see Figure 1).
-However, now Ryuk ransom notes are very simplistic, with no price or message, only containing an email address, the ransomware's name, and the statement "balance of shadow universe" (See Figure 2).
-The CTAs demands payment via Bitcoin cryptocurrency and direct victims to deposit the ransom into specific Bitcoin wallets.
-The ransom demand is typically between \$100,000-\$600,000, which as of 12/19/19 is 14-84 Bitcoins.
-Notably the ransom demand is determined by the organizations' assessed ability to pay and the sensitivity of the data affected.
+Previously, Ryuk ransom notes contained a message and a ransom amount, but have since evolved over time.
+Throughout most of 2019, the ransom note did not list a ransom amount and only contained a message and email address (see Figure 1).
+However, current Ryuk ransom notes are more simplistic and only include an email address, the ransomware's name, and the statement "balance of shadow universe" (See Figure 2).
+The CTAs demand payment via Bitcoin cryptocurrency and direct victims to deposit the ransom into specific Bitcoin wallets.
+In the SLTT government sector, the ransom demand is typically between \$100,000-\$600,000, which as of 12/19/19 is approximately 14-84 Bitcoins.
+Notably the ransom demand appears to be determined by an organization's assessed ability to pay and the sensitivity of the data affected.
 It is highly likely the CTAs account for characteristics like industry, solvency, subscription to cyber insurance, and network saturation when calculating ransom demands.
 Furthermore, the CTAs have been known to negotiate with victims and adjust the initial ransom amount.